 The energy supplier will credit the value of the voucher towards the customer's account.

 Note: Before contacting a CWO to make an appointment for an EAPA assessment, please contact your electricity or gas supplier to find out what payment plans and other assistance might be available.
 You may be able to agree on a payment plan with your supplier to suit your financial situation.

-Can EAPA vouchers be used to pay gas bills?
+Can EAPA vouchers be used to pay LPG gas?

-Yes.
-Vouchers can be used to pay natural gas bills but not for liquid petroleum gas (LPG).
+No. Vouchers can only be used to pay natural gas bills but not for liquid petroleum gas (LPG).
 For information on rebates for liquid petroleum gas (LPG) please visit Gas Rebates.

 For general information on energy issues or other energy assistance options, contact: